ctg123/portfolio_blog/content/blog/work1.md

 We can breakdown the acronym to help reinforce the practical skills needed to apply the STEAM (Science, Technology, Engineering, Arts, Math) principles.
 I always reflect on these ideas to see where any impact can be made towards economic empowerment, environmental sustainability, and equity.

-So...How can I get STEAMEEE and fired up 🔥🔥🔥?
+So...How can you and I get STEAMEEE and fired up 🔥🔥🔥?

 **S (Science)** - Science is the knowledge domain that encourages asking and seeking to understand how our world works, and what areas spark our interest.
 Some examples include physical and life sciences, computer science, and interdisciplinary case studies.